 About the Rockport Group

-The Rockport Group is the development partner for Artscape Hub at Weston Common, having enlisted Artscape to lead the community cultural hub component of the larger redevelopment taking place on John Street.
+The Rockport Group is the development partner for Artscape Weston Common, having enlisted Artscape to lead the community cultural hub component of the larger redevelopment taking place on John Street.
 For almost 60 years, Rockport has developed and built innovative projects and has provided thousands of people in Toronto and the GTA wonderful places to live, work and play.
 Rockport was an early adopter of the idea of ‘intensification’ and making the most of its urban resources.
 Rockport is focused on the delivery of high quality mid and high-rise condominiums, outstanding retirement residences, leading edge purpose built rental apartments and unique retail/commercial environments.
 Rockport’s unsurpassed commitment to ‘thinking like a customer’ and attention to detail has earned them their reputation as one of Toronto’s leading providers of outstanding real estate service products.

 Our steering committee will guide our community consultations process.
 The members of this committee are: